chrisnoonan98675/site/xl-release/how-to/configure-the-reporting-database.markdown

       }
     }

-If you already have the reporting database in the default location (`XLR_HOME/archive/db`), then you also need to move it to the new one.
-Please do that while XL Release is not running.
+If you already have the reporting database in the default location (`XLRELEASE_HOME/archive/db`), then you must move it to the new location while XL Release is not running.
 After moving the database and changing the configuration, you can start XL Release again.